Private Echizen Washi Paper Making Experience and Walking Tour

 ・Because the factory is run by a small number of people, not all papermaking processes are performed every day.

 ・There is no air conditioning in the factory.
 Summer is hot, so please bring a towel, etc., and winter is cold, so please come in warm clothes. ・Some parts of the factory are slippery due to wet conditions.
-Please refrain from wearing high-heeled shoes, sandals, and platform shoes.
+Please refrain from wearing high-heeled shoes, sandals, or platform shoes.

 ・Smoking is prohibited on the factory premises.